 Need a leg up on your credit?
 Look no further.
-The Platinum is a great first card or a product for the consumer trying to build his or her credit.
+The Platinum is a great first card or a product for the consumer trying to build his or her credit with responsible card use.

 This card accepts consumers with average, fair or limited credit.
-There is no annual fee, unlike the QuicksilverOne, and like the QuicksilverOne, you can up your credit limit after the first 5 months of on-time payments.
+There is no annual fee, unlike the QuicksilverOne, and like the QuicksilverOne, you may be able to up your credit limit after the first 6 months of on-time payments.

 There are no ongoing rewards with this card, unlike the QuicksilverOne.

 The VentureOne’s fun rewards make it worth a look.
 This is a strong choice for a first travel card with flexibility in redemptions and partnerships with more than a dozen airlines.

 The ongoing rewards of 1.25X miles on all purchases and the signup bonus could be better.